mattlean/lean-js-app-starter/docs/developing/databases/README.md

 ## Connecting to Docker Databases Through a Terminal

-To learn how to connect to Docker databases through a terminal, read the ["Connecting to Docker Databases Through a Terminal" section in the Docker Environments document](../docker-environments.md#connecting-to-docker-databases-through-a-terminal).
+To learn how to connect to Docker databases through a terminal, read the ["Connecting to Docker Databases Through a Terminal" section in the "Docker Environments" document](../docker-environments.md#connecting-to-docker-databases-through-a-terminal).

 ## Connecting a Natively Running App with a Containerized Database